grafana/grafana/docs/sources/alerting/set-up/performance-limitations/index.md

 transition of an alert instance will be saved in the database.

 This can be prevented by writing to the database periodically.
 For this the feature flag `alertingSaveStatePeriodic` needs to be enabled.
 By default it will save the states every 5 minutes to the database and on each shutdown.
-This can also be configured using the `state_periodic_save_interval` configuration flag.
+The periodic interval can also be configured using the `state_periodic_save_interval` configuration flag.

 The time it takes to write to the database periodically can be monitored using the `state_full_sync_duration_seconds` metric that is exposed by Grafana.